It was a hot, summer day in 1994. The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.

 “Let’s,” said the Buck.

-As man and buck begin to eat the wind picks up slightly and the buck’s tail begins to flap gently.
+As man and buck began to eat the wind picked up slightly.
+The buck’s tail flapped gently.

-“Are you from around here,” the man asked?
+“So, are you from around here,” asked the buck?

 “Welcome to Alberta,” said the buck.

-“I was born just over there on that ridge,” said the buck.
-He gazed across the prairie beyond a stretch of tall grass.
+“I was born right over there on that ridge," replied the buck, gazing across a patch of prairie.

 “Looks like a pretty good spot,” said the man.
-“How’s the duck,” he continued.
+“How’s the duck,” he asked?

-“Pretty good,” said the man.
-“Maybe we should we vote,” he added?
+“Good,” replied the man.
+“Maybe we should we vote,” he added.

 “Nearly,” asked the buck?

-“Seasoning," said the buck, "I’m not really sure I know what you mean.”
+“Seasoning," asked the buck, "I’m not sure I know what that means?”

-“Salt.
-Pepper.
-That sort of thing,” replied the man.
-“To bring out the flavour.”
+“Salt, pepper, that sort of thing,” replied the man, “to enhance the flavour.”